ubccr/akrr/docker/hpcc_intelmpi/README.md

 	- More convenience arguments for the python setup script? (see script for suggestions)
 	- Option to run mpirun straightup from docker run?
 	- Slight cleanup of script?
+- UPDATE: Not using python anymore to read arguments, will do only bash script